-The Applicant is requesting a variance to reduce the minimum lot width requirement from 60 feet to allow for 50 feet.
+The Applicant is requesting a variance to reduce the minimum lot width requirement from 60 feet to allow for 50 feet, and to reduce the minimum lot size requirement from 6,000 square feet to allow for 5, 192 square feet.
 While the undeveloped lot is an originally legally platted lot, property records indicate that for a period of time prior to October 1986 the subject lot was held in common ownership with the lot to the west (5729 Wiley Street).
 As such, this period of common ownership effectively annulled the lot's legal non-conforming status.